apache/flink/docs/dev/table/common.md

 // Table is the result of a simple projection query val projTable: Table = tableEnv.scan("X").select(...)

-// register the Table projTable as table "projectedX" tableEnv.registerTable("projectedTable", projTable)
+// register the Table projTable as table "projectedX" to the default catalog and database of CatalogManager tableEnv.registerTable("projectedTable", projTable)
 {% endhighlight %}
 </div>
 </div>

 **Note:** A registered `Table` is treated similarly to a `VIEW` as known from relational database systems, i.e., the query that defines the `Table` is not optimized but will be inlined when another query references the registered `Table`.
-If multiple queries reference the same registered `Table`, it will be inlined for each referencing query and executed multiple times, i.e., the result of the registered `Table` will *not* be shared.
+If multiple queries reference the same registered `Table`, it will be inlined for each referencing query and executed only once, i.e., the result of the registered `Table` will be shared.

 {% top %}